-2.8 INTEREST RATE MOVEMENTS
+2.8 INTEREST RATE STRATEGY

-Certainly, one of the most common questions asked from our clients is an opinion on the direction of interest rates.
 Good advice should include the scenario of looking at your financial position if interest rates move up or down.

-Whilst every circumstance must be looked at in isolation, as a general rule, fixed rates provide much less flexibility (in terms of extra repayment capacity and break costs).
-History also shows that whilst there are times that represent good value, statistics evidence that face that most people get the timing of these decisions wrong.
+Whilst every circumstance must be looked at in isolation, as a general rule, fixed rates provide much less flexibility (in terms of extra repayment capacity and break costs.
+History also shows that whilst there are times that represent good value, statistics evidence that most people get the timing of these decisions wrong.